Samuel J Osborne (1864-1928)

 Click Image to Expand

 Our Pioneer’s interest in motor cars – especially Ford cars – came around about 1906, when he moved to 113 High Street.
-This was later known as Warners and the shop today is rebuilt as Mackays clothes shop.
+This was later known as Warners Motors and the shop today is rebuilt as Mackays clothes shop.
 By 1921 his business was evidently expanding Mr. S. J. Osborne successfully applied for a licence to store petroleum underground, and permission to fix a five-gallon petrol pump on the footpath.
 At the same time, he asked permission to convert his shop front into folding doors, opening over the pavement.
 However, the committee was unable to grant his application.17 Later on the council gave him permission to convert his shop, into a car showroom.

 The late ‘Harry’ Hewett, who was a fully qualified car mechanic before the First World War, worked for his uncle, Fred Gyngell of the Central Garage, 1 Church Street.18 He told me the ‘T Ford’ had a very fierce clutch, and that, one day as he was walking down Oldbury Road, he saw Lewis Stroud, a chemist, of 124 High Street, winching his car into his garage.
 He clearly remembered that there was a wooden ramp leading into his garage, and he was winching the car backwards into the garage.
 Derek asked ‘Harry’ why he had not driven it in.
 He replied that, because they had a very fierce clutch, it would have “sort of kangarooed”: the two wheels could lift off the ground.
 Mr. Stroud was worried that it would take the back end of his garage out.